 - Ethics in healthcare

 - Physical sciences

 The future healthcare providers who graduate from the GCU College of Science, Engineering and Technology have completed extensive coursework in science and healthcare.
-Degree coursework is broken into five different domains to ensure a well-rounded education.
+This undergraduate degree coursework is broken into five different domains to ensure a well-rounded education in biology.
 These domains are:

 - Science Foundations